ge0lev/ge0lev.github.io/_posts/2026-01-25-samplepedia-malicious-.docx-utilizing-remote-templates-analysis-writeup.md

 At this point, if we follow the suggestion of oleid and use *oleobj* we pretty much get our answer.
 Still, we'll try to find the next stage in a more manual manner.

-By extracting the file as an archive with 7zip, we get the following directory:
+By extracting the file as an archive with 7zip, we get the following directory structure:
 ```
 29325e23a684f782db14a1bf0dc56c65228e666d1f561808413a735000de3515~:.
 │   [Content_Types].xml